 Ideally, if the family member is still in status, he or she should file an application prior to the legal status expiring.
 The family member is best served by going to a Lombard attorney who has experience and knowledge about immediate relative visas.
 It is important to know that the immigration processing changes depending on the filing center handling the case.
 In reality, some cases move faster or slower than the published times.
 In every case, it is a good idea to have a lawyer who has experience handling multiple cases.

 The most important thing someone can do to ensure that his or her family member’s visa is not denied is to have a lawyer who is well-qualified and has previously handled immigration cases.
 The attorney will be up-to-date on immigration law and could help you with immediate relative visas in Lombard.
-Call today and set up a consultation to learn more about how a lawyer could assist you and your family.
+Contact our office today and set up a consultation to learn more about how a lawyer could assist you and your family.